INSIGHT-In Alabama, infrastructure dollars revive a 'zombie' highway

 Then came a series of corruption scandals that spurred federal lawmakers to crack down on what many saw as wasteful spending nationwide.
 Congress banned earmarks in 2010.
 Two years later, it eliminated funding for the Appalachian highway system amid criticism by legislators such as Representative Jared Polis, a Democrat who now serves as governor of Colorado, who called the Beltline a "zombie highway" and the "Alabama Porkway."

 With those two funding streams cut, the Beltline had to compete for money on its own merits.
-But the highway was not deemed particularly urgent by the Regional Planning Commission of Greater Birmingham.
-In a 2006 report, it ranked the Beltline 36th out of 54 transportation proposals, concluding it would do little to ease traffic congestion.
+But the highway was not deemed particularly urgent by the Birmingham Metropolitan Planning Organization, a regional governmental body.
+In a 2010 report, it ranked the Beltline 36th out of 54 transportation proposals, concluding it would do little to ease traffic congestion.

 Beltline proponents say the road could help the thinly populated northern exurbs draw the sorts of shopping malls and housing developments that have proliferated to the south of the city since the 1970s.
 But the Alabama Department of Transportation in 2012 estimated that, once completed, the Beltline would boost the population in nearby towns by just 1.5%.